 One of the rules of thumb I try to follow when I come up with school lunch recipes is that they have to be -- at least in most cases -- easy enough for a child to make.
 That's because once the school year is on, there's no time for long, complicated recipes every day.
 These sausage rolls require just a handful of ingredients, and they take minutes to make.

 - Two puff pastry sheets (I use the Pepperidge Farm sheets which are vegan for convenience.
-But for a purer, healthier version of puff pastry, try my homemade puff pastry sheets.
-You can even make them whole-wheat!)
+But for a purer, healthier version of puff pastry, try my homemade puff pastry sheets, which I shared in this vegetable puffs recipe.
+You can even make whole wheat puff pastry!)

 - Vegan sausage (I used Field Roast's Smoked Apple Sage sausage because the flavors in the vegan sausage I ate definitely had hints of sage and some sweetness.)